DanBest21/the-curse-of-osiris/README.md

 A point-and-click murder mystery game with a pixel art style.
 The narrative takes inspiration from classic Agatha Christie stories, and includes a branching narrative with multiple endings.

+I was responsible for writing the game's narrative, including the script.
+I was also responsible for designing the underlying story engine that keeps track of all elements of the game, implementing the audio/music, and creating the UI — including the journal.

+This project taught me how to create a game in such a way that it is easy to add new features and implement content, which is crucial for scaling up a game from a simple prototype into a fully developed experience.

 Created by Dan Best and Iman Shahrulanuar.

 Music by Kevin MacLeod — https://incompetech.com/music/